-503.2.2 Space Heating and Space Cooling System Sizing Limits: Building mechanical systems for all buildings which provide space heating and/or space cooling shall be sized no greater than 150% of the heating and cooling design loads as calculated above.
+503.2.2 Space Heating and Space Cooling System Sizing Limits: Building mechanical systems for all buildings which provide space heating and/or space cooling shall be sized no greater than two hundred percent (200%) of the heating and cooling design loads as calculated above.

-Exceptions: The following limited exemptions from the sizing limit shall be allowed, however, in all cases heating and/or cooling design load calculations shall be submitted.
+EXCEPTIONS: The following limited exemptions from the sizing limit shall be allowed; however, in all cases heating and/or cooling design load calculations shall be submitted.

-- For equipment which provides both heating and cooling in one package unit, including heat pumps with electric heating and cooling and gaspack units with gas heating and electric cooling, compliance need only be demonstrated for either the space heating or space cooling system size. - 2.
-Natural gas- or oil-fired space heating equipment whose total rated space heating output in any one dwelling unit is 56,000 Btu/h or less may exceed the 150% sizing limit provided that the installed equipment has an annual fuel utilization efficiency (AFUE) of not less than the sum of 78% plus 1% for every 5,000 Btu/h that the space heating equipment output exceeds the design heating load of the dwelling unit. - Stand-by equipment may be installed if controls and other devices are provided which allow redundant equipment to operate only when the primary equipment is not operating.
+1. For equipment which provides both heating and cooling in one package unit, including heat pumps with electric heating and cooling and gas-pack units with gas heating and electric cooling, compliance need only be demonstrated for either the space heating or space cooling system size.

+2. Natural gas- or oil-fired space heating equipment whose total rated space heating output in any one dwelling unit is 56,000 Btu/h or less may exceed the two hundred percent (200%) sizing limit provided that the installed equipment has an annual fuel utilization efficiency (AFUE) of not less than the sum of 78% plus 1% for every 5,000 Btu/h that the space heating equipment output exceeds the design heating load of the dwelling unit.

+3. Stand-by equipment may be installed if controls and other devices are provided which allow redundant equipment to operate only when the primary equipment is not operating.